 The update for this committee was rolled into a prior agenda item, “State Plan Committee Report and vote on FY23 Recommendations,” under Old Business.

+MRC Updates: Mr. Bill Noone

+In the absence of Kate Biebel and Amanda Baczko, Chair Canada asked Mr. Noone to provide an MRC update.

+Mr. Noone reported that MRC is working on the Consumer Conference, which will be an in-person gathering in Marlborough open to consumers of all MRC’s divisions.
+Date to be announced

+MRC is working on outreaching to gather input on the Consumer Experience Survey timeline and other elements.

+Continuing efforts on the “One MRC” data system, which is currently in the user testing phase.
+System should be complete in July.

+NextGen project development and staffing is ongoing.
+MRC will be presenting this project in the June Quarterly meeting and asking the SRC o help get the word out.

+Draft June 16 Quarterly meeting agenda

-The Chair brought up the meeting agenda at the next quarterly MRC meeting and requested that committees submit paragraph-long committee reports listing updates from January up to the date
+The Chair brought up the meeting agenda at the next quarterly MRC meeting and requested that Committees submit written committee reports with updates from March Quarterly up to the June Quarterly meeting.
+This will allow an hour for MRC to give substantive updates on key agency projects, per the Commissioner’s request in the SRC March Quarterly meeting.

-Mr. Bellil suggested making time for an Open Mic section, which isn’t currently in the agenda, and the Chair said this could be done by reducing time for discussing the SRC’s budget from 30 to 20 minutes, since it was discussed extensively today, and Mr. Bellil said he would only need ten minutes to go through the slate of FY2023 recommendations
+Mr. Bellil suggested making time for an Open Mic section, which isn’t currently in the agenda, and the Chair said this could be done by reducing time for discussing the SRC’s budget from 30 to 20 minutes, since it was discussed extensively today, and Mr. Bellil said he would only need ten minutes to go through the slate of FY2023 recommendations.
+The excess time went to “Open Mic.”

-MRC Updates: Ms. Kate Biebel and Ms. Amanda Baczko

-No MRC updates were mentioned.

 Open Mic:

-The Chair explained the reading the chat while chairing the meeting is difficult and apologized about unread comments

 A question came up in the chat asking for an explanation of the budget discussion that had happened in today’s meeting, but this was postponed until the June 16 meeting due to a lack of time

+The Chair explained the reading the chat while chairing the meeting is difficult and apologized about unread comments that were relevant to the discussion.
+Chair Canada noted that everyone has access to the chat and sees the comments.
+Comments relevant to the discussion that she be recorded in the minutes are the one that she tends to read aloud.

 The Chair mentioned that the BCIL is having a meet-and-greet on the Boston Commons, at the quarter of Charles and Beacon Street across from Starbucks, on June 10 from 1:00 to 3:00 p.m., which is a free event and helpful for connecting with the disability community

 Adjournment: The Chair called for a motion to adjourn.
-Ronaldo made a motion to adjourn.
+Mr. Fujii made a motion to adjourn.
 The motion was seconded by Ms. Scott.
 The meeting adjourned at 3:02 PM.